 What style will you learn?

 In this course, I am teaching my own style of Kung Fu.
 You could simply call it Kung Fu.
+It’s the accumulation of everything I’ve learnt.

 What moves will you learn?

-So far, this course covers the Top 10 most important moves in Kung Fu for Self Defence.
+So far, this course covers the Top 10+ most important moves in Kung Fu for Self Defence.
 These include:

-- The best blocks and counter attacks
+- The best blocks and counter-attacks

-- The best pressure-point attacks
+- The best pro-active pressure-point strikes

 - The best chokehold submissions

-- The best sweeps, slams, throws & takedowns
+- The best footsweeps & takedowns

 What equipment will you need?